 Field 2: Acquaintances

-People you recognize and interact with periodically — co-working space regulars, industry contacts, parents at your child's school.
+People recognized and interacted with periodically — co-working space regulars, industry contacts, parents at a child's school.
 These relationships provide social context and ambient belonging.
 They require minimal maintenance but real presence.

 Field 3: Friends

-People you choose to spend time with, who know something about your inner life.
+People chosen for time together, who know something about the operator's inner life.
 This field requires active investment — initiating contact, making time, showing up.
 The research shows that friendships require approximately 50 hours of interaction to move from acquaintance to casual friend, and 200 hours to become a close friend.

 For builders who have eliminated commute time, office time, and social defaults, those hours do not accumulate passively.
 They must be designed in.